Cutie Honey (film)

-Cutie Honey (キューティーハニー, Kyūtī Hanī) is a 2004 Japanese tokusatsu superhero film directed and co-written by Hideaki Anno.
-It is an adaptation of the 1970s manga and anime series Cutie Honey.

-The film stars popular Japanese model Eriko Sato as the hyperactive Honey.
-The film loosely retells the classic story of Cutie Honey's battle to defend humanity and avenge her father against Panther Claw.
-In this version, Honey's powers come from the Imaginary Induction System.
-Called I-system for short, the name is a pun on the word "love" (愛, ai).
+Cutie Honey (キューティーハニー, Kyūtī Hanī) is a 2004 Japanese superhero film directed and co-written by Hideaki Anno, adapted from the manga series Cutie Honey created by Go Nagai.
+The film stars the Japanese model Eriko Sato as the crimefighting android Cutie Honey and retells the story of her battle to defend humanity and avenge her father against Panther Claw.

 Cutie Honey was followed two months later by an OVA series, Re: Cutie Honey, based on the film.
 In North America, the film was released direct-to-DVD on April 17, 2007, by Bandai Entertainment.
 Previously, the 1994 New Cutie Honey OVA was the only incarnation of Cutie Honey to have been commercially released in the United States.

 Plot

 Honey Kisaragi is a cheerful woman living in Tokyo.
-Following a fatal accident a year prior, Honey's father, Professor Kisaragi, revived her by transferring her mind into an android body using nanotechnology called the "I-System".
+Following a fatal accident a year prior, Honey's father, Professor Kisaragi, revived her by transferring her mind into an android body using nanotechnology called the I-System.
 Honey is a skilled swordsman, fighter, and master of disguise, going by the alter ego of Cutie Honey.
-She maintains a day job as an office temp, but her routine tardiness and airheaded personality irritate her colleagues.
+She maintains a day job as an office temp, but her tardiness and airheaded personality irritate her colleagues.

-Professor Kisaragi was murdered by Panther Claw, a terrorist organization, led by the stoic, tree-esque Sister Jill, who seeks to use the I-System to perfect and sustain her beauty.
-Sister Jill is aided by a loyal butler, and her four generals: Gold Claw, Cobalt Claw, Scarlet Claw, and Black Claw.
+Professor Kisaragi was murdered by Panther Claw, a terrorist organization, led by the tree-like Sister Jill, who seeks to use the I-System to perfect and sustain her beauty.
+Sister Jill is aided by a loyal butler, and her generals Gold Claw, Cobalt Claw, Scarlet Claw, and Black Claw.
 Kisaragi's colleague, Dr. Ryo Utsugi, becomes Honey's caretaker, whom she affectionately calls her uncle.

 Utsugi is taken captive by Gold Claw, who is confronted by the police, led by the tightly wound Natsuko Aki.
 Cutie Honey intervenes, rescuing Utsugi and defeats Gold Claw, but their battle destroys the Tokyo Bay Aqua-Line.
 Natsuko attempts to arrest Honey, but she flees.
-Dr. Utsugi is captured off-screen by Panther Claw.
-Natsuko is pressured by her superiors to solve Panther Claw's crimes, particularly the disappearance of numerous women across Japan; unaware Jill is using them to maintain her life force.
+Dr. Utsugi is captured by Panther Claw.
+Natsuko is pressured by her superiors to solve Panther Claw's crimes, particularly the disappearance of women across Japan, unaware Jill is using them to maintain her life force.